lifesoccult/azure-devops-run-pipeline/README.md

 # Azure DevOps Run Pipeline Template
 This is a generic template that can be used to invoke the execution of a pipeline from another pipeline.
 You will need to provide your own [Personal Access Token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate) in order to authenticate to the API.
+It is best to store this as a secret variable in a [Library Variable Group](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=yaml).

 ## Usage
 This template is designed to operate at the root level of an Azure Pipeline.
 It has its own `stages` declaration.